 The Cordillera Volcánica Central Biosphere Reserve comprises four national parks, two forest reserves, six protected zones and the Guayabo National Monument: The national parks include:

-Irazú Volcano National Park is home to the highest volcano in Costa Rica.
-Easily accessible and close to the city of Cartago, it has five craters and breathtaking views.
-The origin of its name comes from an Indian village called Iztarú, meaning "hill of tremor and thunder" that existed near the volcano.
+Irazú Volcano National Park is home to the highest volcano in Costa Rica along with its five craters.
+The native forest here consists mainly of oaks and alder and helps protect the watershed of the Reventado River.
 Within this protected wilderness area, several streams empty into the basins of the Reventazón, Sarapiqui, Sucio and Toro Amarillo Rivers.

-- Turrialba Volcano National Park, centered on Turrialba Volcano features fumarolic activity and gas emissions.
-The park is located in Cartago Province, within the easternmost part of the Central Volcanic Range Conservation Area (ACCVC), 14.9 miles (24 km) northwest of the city of Turrialba.
-Its name comes from the Spaniards who first named it Torre Blanca (White Tower) or Torre Alba.
+Turrialba Volcano National Park is centered on the Turrialba Volcano which features fumarolic activity and gas emissions.
 The volcano has three craters with the presence of dry lava flows on their flanks.
-It has a maximum elevation of 10,958 ft above sea level (3,340 m s.n.m.) and is the second highest volcano in the country
+It has a maximum elevation of 3,340 m (10,958 ft) above sea level, the second-highest volcano in the country.

 The Cordillera Central is part of the American Cordillera, a chain of mountain ranges (cordillera) that consists of an almost continuous sequence of mountain ranges known as the Continental Divide that form the western "backbone" of North America, Central America, South America and Antarctica.